WUTQ-FM

 WUTQ-FM (100.7 MHz) is a commercial radio station licensed to Utica, New York.
 The station serves the Utica-Rome region of New York State.
-The station is owned by Roser Communications Network and it airs a talk radio format.
+It is owned by Roser Communications Network and it airs a talk radio format.

 The studios and offices are on Leland Avenue in Utica.
 The transmitter is on Higby Road in New Hartford.

 Programming

-Weekdays begin with a local talk and information show, "The Talk of the Town," hosted by Jason Aiello and Rocco LaDuca.
-The rest of the schedule is made up of nationally syndicated talk shows, Glenn Beck, Chris Plante, Dan Bongino, Jesse Kelly, Alex Jones and Red Eye Radio.
+Weekdays begin with a local interview and information show, The Talk of the Town, hosted by Jason Aiello, Rocco LaDuca and Mark Wolber.
+The rest of the schedule is made up of nationally syndicated talk shows, The Glenn Beck Radio Program, The Chris Plante Show, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, The Larry Elder Show and Red Eye Radio.

 Weekends feature shows on money, health, real estate, technology and home repair.
-Weekend hosts include Gary Sullivan, Leo Laporte, Ben Shapiro and Bill Cunningham.
+Weekend syndicated programs include At Home with Gary Sullivan, Jill Schlesinger on Money, Rich DeMuro on Tech, The Ben Ferguson Show and Sunday Nights with Bill Cunningham.
 WUTQ-FM simulcasts newscasts from NBC Network affiliate Channel 2 WKTV.
-Most hours begin with world and national news from Townhall.
+Most hours begin with an update from Townhall News.